marcobarilari/newMacSetup/README.md

 see [here](https://bootableinstaller.com/macos/#macos)

-## Step 2 - Prepare the massive set up with basic tools
+## Step 2 - Prepare for the automatic set up with basic tools

 ### XCode